$865 Movers from Dallas to Oklahoma City

 - Oklahoma City’s population is about 48% less than Dallas.

-- Air Quality in Oklahoma City is Good, and in Dallas it’s Good.
+- Air quality in Oklahoma City is good, and in Dallas it's good.

-Considerations for moving to Oklahoma City, OK
+Considerations for moving to Oklahoma City

 - Weather: Oklahoma City has very hot, humid summers, and cool winters with occasional snowfall.
 Prolonged and severe droughts (sometimes leading to wildfires in the vicinity), as well as very heavy rainfall leading to flash flooding and flooding, occur with some regularity.
 Oklahoma City is also located in tornado alley.
-Be sure to check your weather app to avoid inclement weather during your move..
+Be sure to check your weather app to avoid inclement weather during your move.

-- HOA Rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.
+- HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator Reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

-- Truck Parking Permits: Some cities require parking permits for large vehicles and moving trucks.
+- Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

-- State Licensing: In Oklahoma, in-state household goods movers are certified and licensed by the Oklahoma Corporation Commission (OCC).
+- State licensing: In Oklahoma, in-state household goods movers are certified and licensed by the Oklahoma Corporation Commission (OCC).
 Make sure the moving company you use has a license before hiring.

-- State Regulator: You can verify a Oklahoma moving license and its status on the state regulator's official website.
+- State regulator: You can verify a Oklahoma moving license and its status through the state's public utilities commission.

-- Moving Permits: Oklahoma does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving permits: Oklahoma does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Oklahoma City.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form and this way all of your mail will get properly forwarded to Oklahoma City.
 Get started here.

-- Moving Company Insurance: Every state requires moving companies to carry different levels of insurance.
-Released Value Protection is the most economical option because it doesn’t cost anything.
-It is offered by movers at no additional charge, but the protection is minimal.
-Under this option, the mover is responsible for no more than 60 cents per pound per article.
-For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+Opting for Released Value Protection is the most cost-effective choice since it comes at no extra expense.
+Movers provide this option without additional charges, but the coverage it offers is minimal.
+With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.
+For example, if your mover were to lose or damage a set of fine china weighing 15 pounds, you would only be compensated $9 (60 cents x 15 pounds).
+If you require coverage for the full value of your items, it is advisable to discuss alternative options with the moving company or explore third-party insurance providers.

-- Moving Checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.

-Local Dallas Movers
+Local Dallas movers

 Company | Quote | Rating | Contact |